besmerd/spool/docs/reference.md

 ## Defaults
-The `defaults` section can be used for properties that should apply for all messages.
-Properties defined in the `mail` section have a higher precedence and therefore overwrite the default values.
+The `defaults` section can be used for properties that should apply for all messages in a given configuration file.
+Properties defined in the `mails` section have a higher precedence and therefore overwrite the default values.

+The following configuration would result in a message from *sender@example.com* to *recipient@example.net*
 ```yaml
 ---
 defaults: